ooneex/eagle/README.md

 # Ooneex Eagle Core

-A powerful and flexible Deno framework designed for building robust API with modern best practices and high performance.
+A powerful and flexible Bun framework designed for building robust API with modern best practices and high performance.

 ## Features